-Nodular acne is the most severe form of acne which causes large, inflamed and painful lesions known as acne nodule.
+Nodular acne is one of the most severe form of acne which causes large, inflamed and painful lesions known as acne nodule.
 This is a long-lasting condition and tends to penetrate deeper into the layers of the skin.
-Failure to seek timely treatment for this condition may lead to permanent scars.
+Failure to seek timely treatment for this condition may lead to permanent acne scars.

 What Is Nodulocystic Acne?

 Nodulocystic acne or nodular acne is characterized by the presence of large and inflamed lesions and cysts.
 It can manifest itself as a small bump under the skin with the same tone and eventually turn red due to tissue inflammation around the area.
 The breakouts can also exhibit the presence of whiteheads and blackheads, but it should be noted that these growths penetrate deep into the layers of the skin, making them painful and extremely prone to scarring.
 If left unchecked, the acne could spread at an alarming rate causing more damage to the affected skin.

 Due to the contamination by bacteria, when nodule acne starts to develop, the follicle structure deteriorates.
 This causes a chain reaction of the surrounding follicles being infected with debris.
 The result is a rather painful swelling due to the substructures being damaged.
 There is also a pus formation.
 However, due to the depth at which these nodules develop, whiteheads may not be visible on the surface.